cjacker/opensource-toolchain-stm32/README.md

 For more information about STM32 family, please refer to https://en.wikipedia.org/wiki/STM32.

-  - [Bare metal programming](https://github.com/cjacker/opensource-toolchain-stm32#bare-metal-programming)There are also a lot of STM32 clones, such as GD32 / CH32 / MM32 etc. Most of them keep compatible with STM32.
-The toolchain and utilities described in this tutorial may also be used with such parts.
+There are also a lot of STM32 clones, such as GD32 / CH32 / MM32 etc. Most of them keep compatible with STM32.
+The toolchains and utilities described in this tutorial could also be used with such parts from different vendors.

 # Table of contents
   + [Hardware prerequist](https://github.com/cjacker/opensource-toolchain-stm32#hardware-prerequist)